 TeePublic is another good option if you’re looking to get into the tee printing business — though you can print other items like laptop cases and wall hangings.
 Some people like TeePublic because it is a bit more on the quirky side & the community aspects.
 Like Design by Humans, it’s all about supporting the artists and fostering your creativity.
 Their customer service is always highly-rated.

-Despite its name, with Spreadshirt, you can print much more than shirts at Spreadshirt.
+Despite its name, you can print much more than shirts at Spreadshirt.
 The site is one of the easier ones for people who are new to the print on demand world to use.
 The other items up for sale are also a great place to look to see what’s hot right now.

 12. Fine Art America